adityaguptai/SummaRise---Text-Summarization/README.md

 “I am the least racist person.
 The least racist person that you’ve ever seen.
 I mean give me a break,” he said at the rally.
 “I am the least racist person that you’ve ever looked at, believe me.”

-Generated Headline:  donald trump is changing his campaign refusal to blame it get i
+<b>Generated Headline:</b>  donald trump is changing his campaign refusal to blame it get i

-Original Headline:  Donald Trump Is Changing His Campaign Slogan to Prove He’s Not Racist
+<b>Original Headline:</b>  Donald Trump Is Changing His Campaign Slogan to Prove He’s Not Racist

+#### Article 2
-Article 2 :  Lavrov and Kerry discuss Syrian settlement October 28, 2016 TASS
-Russian Foreign Ministry Sergey Lavrov and U.S. Secretary of State John Kerry discussed the Syrian settlement as well as the situation in Yemen and Libya by telephone on Oct.
+Lavrov and Kerry discuss Syrian settlement October 28, 2016 TASS Russian Foreign Ministry Sergey Lavrov and U.S. Secretary of State John Kerry discussed the Syrian settlement as well as the situation in Yemen and Libya by telephone on Oct.
 28.
 The Russian Foreign Ministry said that the conversation had taken place at the U.S. side’s request.
 "The foreign policy chiefs continued discussing ways of settling the Syrian conflict, including the normalization of the situation around Aleppo, with account taken of fundamental approaches contained in the previously reached Russian-U.S. agreements.
 For that, the United States should ultimately separate moderate opposition (in Syria) from terror groups," the Russian Foreign Ministry said.
 "Lavrov and Kerry also discussed assistance to the solution of crises in Yemen and Libya as well as separate issues of bilateral agenda," the Russian Foreign Ministry stressed.

-Generated Headline:  lavrov and kerry discuss syrian war Original Headline:  Lavrov and Kerry discuss Syrian settlement
+<b>Generated Headline:</b>  lavrov and kerry discuss syrian war<br>
+<b>Original Headline:</b>  Lavrov and Kerry discuss Syrian settlement

 ### Installation & Configuration